-The most recent actuarial valuation prepared as of July 1, 2011 is based on the following major elements:
+The most recent actuarial valuation prepared as of July 1, 2012 is based on the following major elements:

-- Current benefit provisions (as specified in the North Dakota Century Code). - Membership data as of June 30, 2011 (obtained from data provided by the Retirement System). - Assets as of June 30, 2011 (obtained from the Retirement System's draft financial statements). - Actuarial assumptions and methods adopted by the Public Employees Retirement Board.
+- Current benefit provisions (as specified in the North Dakota Century Code). - Membership data as of June 30, 2012 (obtained from data provided by the Retirement System). - Assets as of June 30, 2012 (obtained from the Retirement System's draft financial statements). - Actuarial assumptions and methods adopted by the Public Employees Retirement Board.
+The assumptions and methods used for funding purposes meet the paramters set for the disclosures presented in the financial section by GASB Statements No. 25 and 43.